FIWARE/tutorials.CRUD-Operations/README.md

 }'
 ```

+Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=DELETE` means we will delete something from the context and the `entities` attribute holds the `id` of the entities we wish to update.

+If any entity does not exist in the context, the result in an error response.

 ### Batch Delete Multiple Attributes from a Data Entity

 This example uses the convenience batch processing endpoint to delete a series of attributes from an available **Product** entity.

-Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=DELETE` means we will delete something from the context and the `entities` attribute holds an array of attributes we wish to update.

-If any attribute does not exist in the context, the result will be an error response.

 #### Request: